Careers

 Ana Andjelic was named chief brand officer of apparel brand Espirit.
 The former chief brand officer of Banana Republic, Andjelic will be tasked with leading a rebrand and leading its global creative and design hub in New York.
 The move comes after Espirit brought on a new management team earlier this year, including CEO William Pak.

 Jonathan Sainsbury is joining big and tall retailer Destination XL as chief digital and analytics officer.
 Sainsbury previously spent 17 years with online jewelry retailer Blue Nile, where he served in a variety of C-level roles.
-He also ran a consulting business focused on digital growth.Data helps Nike answer, "Who are the consumers we want to serve and what are they looking for?" said CEO John Donahoe.
+He also ran a consulting business focused on digital growth.Labor disputes on the West Coast could cause further disruption heading into peak season.